 Located in Oklahoma City, Vast is a very upscale, modern restaurant.
 This is where you go when you are having a special occasion dinner.
 Reservations are highly recommended if you want to eat here.

 Dinner is the best and if you want a real treat, try the Rack of Lamb.
 It will set you back a bit but it is worth it.
 It is so moist, tender, and flavorful!
 Another great thing about this place is that it is from scratch.
 Meaning everything is cooked when it is ordered!

 The Rock Cafe

-A must try is the Jagerschnitzel.
-It is a breaded and fried pork cutlet topped with a creamy bacon, onion, and mushroom sauce served with spaetzle.
+A must-try is the Jagerschnitzel.
+It is a breaded and fried pork cutlet topped with creamy bacon, onion, and mushroom sauce served with spaetzle.
 Just beware, you will get addicted and have to come back again!